antoniandre/wave-ui/README.md

 - Avoiding the use of the `!important` keyword
 - CSS-scoping to UI elements &amp; helper classes - no side-effect
 - Handling all the sizes and spacings from a single `$base-font-size` variable that you can override
-- Providing straightforward attributes and component names
+- Providing straightforward and consistent options and component names

 ___